 And if you’re worried about fit for an event, there is always the option to rent individual items with a few sizes.
 Or as I did for a recent wedding, choosing a few different dress styles.

 What about you?
 Have you tried Rent The Runway?
 Are you thinking about testing out the luxury rental program?
 I’d love to know what you gals think!
 Be sure to leave me a comment below and let me know.
+If you want to see what else I’ve rented, all of my items can be found here.
 And if you’re looking for style inspo, be sure to come follow along on Instagram.
 Until next time.
 Xoxo, Savvy

 I do a few sponsored posts but they are limited to maintain the authenticity of © What Savvy Said.
 Some links in my posts may be affiliate links.
 This means I receive a small compensation for purchases made through those links.
 The presence of affiliate links and potential commission compensation are marked with an (*).